marccolburn/poc_helper_menu/README.md

 - `PyYAML` for parsing YAML files.
 - `SQLAlchemy` for database operations.
 - `simple-term-menu` for the terminal menu interface.
+- `tabulate` for tabulating data to be printed

 ## Installation